 I was once fortunate enough to hear Temple and her mother speak at a conference.
 I remember them talking about Temple’s struggles and strengths and in the course of the conversation compared Temple’s brain to a “Google Image Search.”
 The analogy stuck with me!

-This book is a great way to explaining how those with Autism think “differently.”
+This book is a great way to explain how those with Autism think “differently.”

 Leah’s Voice by Lori DeMoria